chrisgioia64/RescuePlanExtractor/README.md

 ## How to Run

+**Step 1:** First, clone this repository onto your local machine.

+**Step 2:** This program uses Java and Python.
+Satisfy the following prerequisites:

+(A) Install Java 8+ on your computer.
+Verify installation by running `java -version` on the command prompt.

+(B) Install all required python dependencies.
+From within the project directory, execute the following command.

+    pip install -r requirements.txt

-Step 1: Download the pdf reports (and convert to text)
+**Step 3:** Download the pdf reports.

     python Runner.py -d

 Check the console or the `logs` directory (most recent log file) to check for any errors (couldn't download pdf, couldn't convert).
 You may be able to add some of those files manually (see [State Reports](https://www.nasbo.org/mainsite/resources/covid-19-relief-funds-guidance-and-resources/state-recovery-plans)) into the folder `pdf/states`, and re-run the script.

-Step 2: Extract tables from reports
+**Step 4:** Extract tables from reports

     python Runner.py -o output.csv

-Using the downloaded text data from step 1, this will extract the table of expenses and place them into a csv file specified by the `o` argument.
+Using the downloaded reports from step 1, this will extract the table of expenses and place them into a csv file specified by the `o` argument.
 Look in `csv\output.csv` for the generated csv file.

 _Note:_ This project will work only on Windows.